CNuge/snp-placer/README.txt

 Inputs:
-1. The program requires a .sam file, aligning short query sequence reads that contain snps (something like gbs or radseq data) to a subject genome (of either chromosomes, scaffolds or contigs).
+1. The program requires a .sam file as input, aligning short query sequence reads that contain snps (something like gbs or radseq data) to a subject genome (of either chromosomes, scaffolds or contigs).